-AFR Air-to-fuel ratio (mass basis) BPR Bypass s ratio CI Carbon index.
-A measure of the black carbon mass per standard volume of flow.
-The volume is in standard cubic metres Standard atmosphere is defined as the volume occupied at 273.15 degrees Kelvin and 1 a tmosphere of absolute pressure) (mg/m3 produced by burning 1 kg of fuel).
-EI Emission index.
+AFR Air-to-fuel ratio (mass basis) BPR Bypass ratio Cĸ Estimated non-volatile particulate matter mass concentration for an engine operating in mode k, which is an estimation of the non-volatile particle mass at an instrument location in the ICAO standardized measurement system per standard volume of flow (μ g/m 3) Cr Unit scale factor for nvPMmass concentration Dr Unit scale factor for geometric mean diameter (GMD) estimation EI Emission index.
 A pollutant emission rate based on one kilogram of fuel burned.
-The units of an EI are normally given as g/kg of fuel.
-However, for convenience the unit mg/kg of fuel is used in this document unless explicitly stated otherwise. $\mathrm{EI}{\mathrm{HC}}$ Emission index for total hydrocarbons as listed in the ICAO EEDB (g/kg of fuel) EI {HCCFM56} Emission index for total hydrocarbons for the CFM56-2-C5 engine as listed in the ICAO EEDB (g/kg of fuel) EI {PMvol-orgCFM56} Emission index for CFM56-2-C1 engine as derived in the APEX1 measurements (mg/kg of fuel) $\mathrm{EI}{\mathrm{HCEngine}}$ Emission index for total hydrocarbons from the ICAO EEDB for the subject engine (g/kg of fuel) $\mathrm{EI}{\mathrm{PMnvol}}$ Emission index for non-volatile particulate matter primarily consisting of black carbon (mg/kg of fuel) EI {PMtotal} Total particulate matter emission index for both volatile and non-volatile components (mg/kg of fuel) $\mathrm{EI}{\mathrm{PMvol-FSC}}$ Emission index for volatile sulphate particulate matter due to fuel sulphur (mg/kg of fuel) EI {PMvol-FuelOrganio} Emission index for organic volatile particulate matter primarily due to incomplete combustion of fuel (mg/kg of fuel)
+The units of an El are normally given as g/kg of fuel.
+However, for convenience the unit mg/kg of fuel is used in this document unless explicitly stated otherwise.
+Elhc Emission index for total hydrocarbons as listed in the ICAO EEDB (g/kg of fuel) ЕІнссғм56 Emission index for total hydrocarbons for the CFM56-2-C5 engine as listed in the ICAO EEDB (g/kg of fuel) EIvPMmass-orgCFM56 Emission index for organic volatile particulate matter mass for the CFM56-2-C1 engine as derived in the APEX1 measurements (mg/kg of fuel) EI {HCEngine} Emission index for total hydrocarbons from the ICAO EEDB for the subject engine (g/kg of fuel) EInvPMmass Emission index for non-volatile particulate matter mass (g/kg of fuel or mg/kg of fuel) at instrument level EInvPMmass,e Emission index for non-volatile particulate matter mass (g/kg of fuel or mg/kg of fuel) at engine exit EInvPMnumber,e Emission index for non-volatile particulate matter number (#/kg of fuel) at engine exit EltPMmass Total particulate matter mass emission index.
+The sum of volatile and non-volatile mass components (mg/kg of fuel).
+EI {vPMmass} -FSC Emission index for volatile sulphate particulate matter mass due to fuel sulphur (mg/kg of fuel)